ABOUT | HOW TO

 How to Assemble Wicked & Sweet Dolls Kits

 The assembly of a Wicked & Sweet Dolls vinyl kit consists of a doll body, nylon cable ties, ladies’ stockings and the recommended weighting materials of Poly-Fiber and fine glass beads- or plastic pellets put in the stockings.
 Once the doll is weighted to your liking it is time to attach the vinyl head, arms, legs- or other fantasy appendages to the dolls body with the nylon cable ties.
 You do this by running the nylon ties through the doll body channel, then when securely tightened to a snug fit- but not too tight your piece will stay in place on the doll body.

 Once done your fantasy reborn doll kit is ready to be dressed as you wish and displayed as a fine collectable for generations to come.
-Light occasional handling is recommended to keep your doll in the best condition possible.... but please be advised that if the kit purchase to be made into a DIY doll for a younger child that it is best to omit using the glass beads and plastic poly pellets to weight your doll, and refrain from adding any item to your doll that could pose a choking hazard in the kit assembly process.
+Light occasional handling is recommended to keep your doll in the best condition possible.... but please be advised that if the kit purchased is to be made into a DIY doll for a younger child that it is best to omit using the glass beads and plastic poly pellets to weight your doll, and refrain from adding any item to your doll that could pose a choking hazard in the kit assembly process.
 All of the Wicked & Sweet Dolls vinyl doll kits conform to the United States regulations on phthalate free vinyl, but it's still not a good idea to let your animals or "rug rats" gnaw on them. ;)

 How to Care For your Wicked & Sweet Dolls Vinyl Fantasy Doll